UCSB-AMPLab/telar-docs/docs/2-workflows/3-upgrading.md

 4. Click **Run workflow** (green button on the right)
 5. Click the green **Run workflow** button in the dropdown
 6. Wait for the workflow to complete (usually 1-2 minutes)
-7. Review the automatically created pull request
+7. Review the automatically created upgrade issue
-8. Check the upgrade summary page for any manual steps
+8. Click the link in the issue to create a pull request
-9. Merge the pull request to complete the upgrade
+9. Review changes and merge the pull request to complete the upgrade

 {: .note }
 > **Safe and Reversible**
-> The upgrade creates a pull request, so you can review all changes before merging.
-If something goes wrong, you can simply close the PR without merging.
+> The upgrade creates an issue and branch, giving you full control.
+Review the changes via the compare link, create a PR when ready, and merge only after verification.

 ### After Upgrading

 1. Visit your site to verify it's working correctly
-2. **Check the upgrade summary page** (linked in the PR description) for any manual steps
+2. **Check the upgrade issue** for any manual steps (visible in the "After Merging" section)
 3. If you have custom themes or modifications, test them thoroughly
 4. If you encounter issues, check the [GitHub Issues](https://github.com/UCSB-AMPLab/telar/issues) or report a bug